 Anne Verhoef at Univ.
-Reading is currently heading a review of the characterisation of water and heat transfer plus pedotransfer models (PTFs) in land surface models as part of the GEWEX-SoilWat activity "Evaluation of pedotransfer functions in climate and hydrological models" launched Oct 2016 (see also here).
+Reading is currently heading a review of the characterisation of water and heat transfer plus pedotransfer models (PTFs) in land surface models as part of CMIP6 and the GEWEX-SoilWat activity "Evaluation of pedotransfer functions in climate and hydrological models" launched Oct 2016 (see also here).

 Some related information about my soil hydraulics paper:

 Marthews TR, Quesada CA, Galbraith DR, Malhi Y, Mullins CE, Hodnett MG & Dharssi I (2014).
 High-resolution hydraulic parameter maps for surface soils in tropical South America.
 Geoscientific Model Development 7:711-723.

 A question I've been asked quite a lot about the pedotransfer functions in this paper is how do the quantities I talk about in this paper relate to the soil variables required by the model JULES, i.e. the parameters listed here?
 Well, here's how: